carsten-wenderdel/wildbg-training/README.md

 This repository documents the training process of the neural nets for the backgammon engine [wildbg](https://github.com/carsten-wenderdel/wildbg).

 Each folder contains rollout data and the neural net that was trained on that data.
 The first rollout happened with random moves.
-The second rollout used the first net for evaluating moves etc.
+Later rollouts used previous nets.

+There are some issues with the rollout data:
+- Some position IDs in the folders [0009](data/0009/), [0010](data/0010/), [0012](data/0012/) and [0015](data/0015/)
+  have been encoded wrongly.
+See https://github.com/carsten-wenderdel/wildbg/issues/27
+- [0015](data/0015/) contains rollout data for race positions.
+Due to poor choice of positions training on that data will lead to worse nets that previous data.

 ##